colorfulsing/vm_host/README.md

-# Fedora 33 as host
+# Fedora as host

+The steps found on this guide have been tested on Fedora 33 and up to Fedora 39.

 ## Shared directories